-Out of concern for public health and safety issues related to COVID-19, and in accordance with Moore College of Art and Design's guidelines, The Galleries are now tentatively closed to the public until further notice.
+Out of concern for public health and safety issues related to COVID-19, and in accordance with Moore College of Art & Design's guidelines, The Galleries are now tentatively closed to the public until further notice.
 All internal programs and public events scheduled to take place have been canceled or reimagined in a virtual space.
-This situation is unprecedented and we do not make this decision lightly.
-We thank you in advance for your patience and understanding during these challenging times.
 As new information becomes available, any changes will be communicated through social media and our website.

 VIRTUAL: MFA/MA THESIS EXHIBITION